-Commissioner-Selected High School Equivalency Test Fees - Reimbursement of 60 percent of a fee charged for the full battery of the commissioner-selected high school equivalency tests (formerly general education development test).
-Reimbursement cannot exceed \$40 per individual.
+Commissioner-Selected High School Equivalency Test Fees - Reimbursement of 100 percent of a fee charged for the full battery of the commissioner-selected high school equivalency tests (formerly general education development test).
+Reimbursement is limited to the cost of one full battery of tests per year for each individual.
 [124D.55]